-The Hearing Center at Lakeside Allergy ENT is home to the top audiology doctors in Texas who perform hearing evaluations, diagnose and treat hearing loss, and dispense hearing aids.
+The Hearing Center at Lakeside Allergy ENT is home to the top audiologists and hearing aid doctors and specialists in Texas who perform hearing evaluations, diagnose and treat hearing loss, and dispense hearing aids.
 Patients have access to our audiology services at all three of our Texas practice locations – Rockwall, Wylie and Forney TX.
 We offer fully digital hearing aids with a variety of manufacturers and styles.

 Book an appointment with our hearing aid doctors today using the form on this page, or learn more about our hearing aid services below.

 Perhaps you’ve thought about getting a hearing aid, but you’re worried about how it will look or whether it will really help.
 Our hearing aid doctors and specialists can help ease your concerns by educating you on the types of aids available and how they work.
 Hearing aids can’t restore normal hearing, but they can improve your hearing by amplifying soft sounds, helping you hear sounds that you have trouble with.

 Hearing aids work by carrying sounds from the environment into your ear and making them louder.
 Most hearing aids are digital, and all are powered by a hearing aid battery.
 Small microphones collect sounds from the environment and a computer chip with an amplifier converts the incoming sound into digital code.
 It analyzes and adjusts the sound based on your hearing loss, listening needs and the level of the sounds around you.
 The amplified signals are then converted back into sound waves and delivered to your ears through speakers.

 The processing of modern digital hearing aids is complex and computer programming by a professional is required to make most adjustments.
 Many hearing aids also have user controls (e.g. volume control, program button, etc.) that enable the wearer to adjust a variety of hearing aid parameters.